 Can I remove a student from my class (or work area)?

 If a student exhibits behavior beyond your scope of influence (brings a weapon, is incapacitated due to alcohol, attempts physical violence, etc), call Campus Public Safety and they will remove a student from class.
 If a student causes a significant disruption (i.e. yelling, throwing things) and does not respond to your requests to behave in accordance with the communicated standards, the typical practice is to tell the student to leave for that class period, and cite the student for a violation of the code of conduct using the Incident Report form.
 You should plan to address the behavior prior to the next class, and you may want to consult with your manager or division dean.
 A student cannot be removed permanently from your course or work area unless through the process outlined in the Student Code of Conduct.

 What are common sanctions?

 Sanctions vary from a warning to expulsion.
 More information is available in the Student Code of Conduct.
 The most common sanctions are typically warnings and educational conversations, where the student and the Conduct Officer discuss the incident and the student explores better ways to act in the future.
 Other sanctions include: visiting another campus office to learn about resources, probationary status, and suspension from the campus for a designated period of time.
-Students may also be referred to Counseling, Substance Abuse Prevention, anger management, or other resources.
+Students may also be referred to Counseling, anger management, or other resources.
 In cases of threat, students may be trespassed from the college community.
 The goals of sanctions are to help the student learn and succeed, but also to uphold the standards and safety of the Lane campus community.

 What can I know about a student's conduct record?